solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

     await Console.Out.WriteLineAsync($"Document Created\t{result.Resource.Id}");
     ```

-    > The ``ResourceResponse`` type has a property named ``Resource`` that can give you access to interesting data about a document such as it's unique id, time-to-live value, self-link, ETag, timestamp,  and attachments.
+    > The ``ResourceResponse`` type has a property named ``Resource`` that can give you access to interesting data about a item such as it's unique id, time-to-live value, self-link, ETag, timestamp,  and attachments.

 1. Your **Main** method should look like this: